AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

     projection of the 3D view onto a :math:`[-1...1] \times [-1...1]` 2D
     domain.

+.. option:: "worldtoNDC" : matrix44

+    For shadow maps or rendered images this item (of type `TypeDesc::PT_MATRIX`) is the world-to-NDC matrix describing the full projection of the 3D view onto a :math:`[0...1] \times [0...1]` 2D domain.

 .. option:: "oiio:updirection" : string

     For environment maps, indicates which direction is "up" (valid values